 To give Flow organization access:

 - Click the Grant button next to the organization’s name.
 If you don't see a red x next to the organization, you need to grant permissions at the organization level in GitHub, as shown below.

 - Under your GitHub Settings, click on the organization you want to give Flow access to.

 - Under the organization’s settings click Third-party access and click the edit button next to the Flow application.

 - Click Grant access.
 This gives Flow access to your GitHub organization.

-Now that you have granted Flow access, head back over to Flow.
+Now that you have granted Flow access, return to Flow.
 Under your GitHub integration, select the Repos tab.
-If you do not see all your GitHub organizations you may need to refresh your webpage.
+If you do not see all your GitHub organizations you may need to refresh the page.